qais3344/SOFTX-D-23-00440/README.md

 To install ClimateCool Application download ClimateCoolInstaller and then run it on your PC it will ask permission to download MATLAB Runtime Installer and following instruction it will be istalled and you can create desktop shortcut as well.

 ## Getting started
 To run the analysis, open ClimateCool Application using desktop shortcut.
 Input all required parameters of building like thermal resistivity of material used, dimensions and directions including people and electric appliances.
+Click load button of each section to load that section for input.
 Then click on solve button to get cooling load in different units like kW, ToR (ton of referigeration) and Btu/hr.